1988 Senegalese general election

-General elections were held in Senegal on 28 February 1988 to elect a President and National Assembly.
-Incumbent President Abdou Diouf defeated three other candidates in the presidential election, whilst in the National Assembly election Diouf's Socialist Party won 103 of the 120 seats.
-Voter turnout was 57.9% in the Assembly election and 58.8 in the presidential election.
+General elections were held in Senegal on 28 February 1988 to elect a president and National Assembly.
+Incumbent president Abdou Diouf defeated three other candidates in the presidential election, whilst in the National Assembly election Diouf's Socialist Party won 103 of the 120 seats.
+Voter turnout was 58% in the Assembly election and 59% in the presidential election.

+Public disorder broke out during the election.
+President Diouf declared a state of emergency amid riots.
+Supporters of Wade made accusations that the election was fraudulent.
+Wade described the results as "ridiculous."